mpobjects/bdparsii/README.md

 ## Performance

-The BigDecimal version is up to 8.5 times slower than the original (double based) Parsii, assuming the parsed expression is reused.
+The BigDecimal version can be up to 10 times slower than the original (double based) Parsii, assuming the parsed expression is reused.
+This is the result of arbitrary precision calculcations.

 For more informatio see [the performance test suite](src/test/perftest/README.md).